bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

 ---
 layout: tutorial
-chapter: 2
+chapter: 3
-title: Convert DataTable to Java Object
+title: How to Convert a DataTable into a Java Object
 description: >
-  You may think this chapter as continuation of 'Different patterns of creating Cucumber Feature files' chapter with more real use case.
+  This chapter is continuation of 'Different patterns of creating Cucumber Feature files' with more real use case.

   In this chapter, let us see 3 patterns to represent complex objects in feature files.
 In a real use case, we may need to convert the DataTable to a JSON so that we can use that as payload to call REST API from step definition.
 If we can convert DataTable to a Java Object, we can easily convert that to a JSON.